datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

 ## Endpoints
-The APIs reside at `api.peopledatalabs.com`.
-All API requests must be made over HTTPS.
-Calls made over standard HTTP will fail.
-API requests without proper authentication (a valid API key) will also fail.

 The table below shows a list of endpoints available to connect within the DataDistillr application.
 If you need to connect to any endpoints not listed in the table below, please use the [Custom API](../../) Form.

 | Endpoint                       | Required  | Optional                                                                                                                                                                                                                                                                                                                 | Description                                                                                                         |